CSDB Board of Trustees

 The Board of Trustees meets in the Argo Conference Room on the CSDB Campus.
 The meetings start at 9:30 a.m.
 Meeting dates are subject to change and times noted on agendas are approximate.
 Click on “2017-18 Board Agendas” near the bottom of this page for meeting dates.

-Please contact Jacky Skinner (719-578-2102) to confirm a meeting date, to obtain the guidelines for addressing the Board (or click here for guidelines and corresponding policy) and/or to acquire additional information regarding the Board of Trustees.
+Please contact Jacky Skinner (719-578-2102) to confirm a meeting date, to obtain the guidelines for addressing the Board (or click here for Guidelines (opens in Word) and corresponding Policy (opens in Word)) and/or to acquire additional information regarding the Board of Trustees.
 The minutes of the meetings of the Board of Trustees are not official until approved by the Board at the following meeting.